camunda/camunda-docs-manual/content/reference/rest/job/post-query-count.md

   </tr>
   <tr>
     <td>processInstanceIds</td>
-    <td>Only select jobs which exist for the given list of process instance ids.
-Must be a JSON array of Strings.</td>
+    <td>Only select jobs which exist for the given a JSON array of process instance ids.</td>
   </tr>
   <tr>
     <td>executionId</td>